top of page

 Level 1 evaluates convergence within the IT function.

-Architecture exists when one consistent structure across P1–P6 governs decisions across IT initiatives.
+Architecture exists when one consistent anatomy across P1–P6 governs projects across IT initiatives.

 P1 — Strategy intent